REPORT on “Asteroid Day – CIRIR 2023” – ROCHECHOUART

 • Meeting with researchers, posters and grants for young researchers. – June 30- 2023 – 10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart

-As the result of a contest open to young researchers, doctoral and post-doctoral students, a selection of candidate will display and present to the public, posters on their work on asteroids and related issues, (impact cratering, meteorites, planetary surfaces…).
-The posters will be installed for the duration of the entire week from June 26 to 30 in Rochechouart.
-They will be interpreted by the authors in person, at least on June 30, all day, and in the evening and even at night, in parallel to the sky observation.
-In exchange for their intervention, the successful young researchers will receive a grant funded by the CIRIR.
-Some posters prepared by senior scientists may also be displayed.
-Posters by senior scentists will also be displayed, in direct link with the actuality of ongoing research and research projects on Rochechouart and other terrestrial impacts.
-(More details to come).
+As a result of a contest that was open to young researchers, doctoral, and post-doctoral students, a selection of candidates displayed and presented posters on their work related to asteroids and associated topics (impact cratering, meteorites, planetary surfaces, etc.) to the public.
+The posters were exhibited throughout the week from June 26 to 30 in Rochechouart.
+The authors personally interpreted their posters, at least on June 30, during the entire day and also in the evening and at night, concurrently with sky observations.
+In return for their participation, successful young researchers received a grant funded by the CIRIR.
+Additionally, some posters prepared by senior scientists were also exhibited.
+These posters by senior scientists directly related to ongoing research and research projects concerning Rochechouart and other terrestrial impacts.
+(More details to follow).

 • Escape Game – Spacebus France, exhibits, theme trails- – June 30- 2023 – 10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart